winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : "abcd1234" ≡ getValidString x
 ```

-#### Singleton types
+### Singleton types

-As another example, we show how to encode a **singleton type**: a type that has only one value chosen from a given type.
+A **singleton type** is a type that has only one value chosen from some other "parent" type.
-For instance, a singleton type `Text` with value `"abc"` is a type that contains a single value `"abc"`.
+For instance, a singleton type with parent type `Text` and  value `"abc"` is a type that only has a single value `"abc"` (of type `Text`).

+Singleton types may be implemented via dependent pairs.
 This code defines a type `Text_abc` and a value `x` of that type:
 ```dhall
 let Text_equals_abc = λ(text : Text) → (text ≡ "abc")
 let Text_abc : Type = DependentPair Text Text_equals_abc
 let x : Text_abc = makeDependentPair Text "abc" Text_equals_abc (assert : "abc" ≡ "abc")
 ```
-We can then extract the `Text`-valued part of `x` and verify that it is equal to the string `"abc"`:
+We can   extract the `Text`-valued part of `x` and verify that it is equal to the string `"abc"`:

 ```dhall
 let _ = assert : dependentPairFirstValue Text Text_equals_abc x ≡ "abc"
 ```

-We can generalize this code to define a (dependent) type constructor for singleton types that are limited to a given `Text` value:
+This code can be generalized to a (dependent) type constructor for singleton types that are limited to a given `Text` value:
 ```dhall
 let TextSingletonPredicate = λ(fixed : Text) → λ(text : Text) → (text ≡ fixed)
 let TextSingleton : Text → Type